chengniedotcom/chengniedotcom.github.io/notes/the-war-of-art.md

 1. The payoff of playing-the-game-for-money is not the money (which you may never see anyway, even after you turn pro).
 The payoff is that playing the game for money produces the proper professional attitude.
 It inculcates the lunch-pail mentality, the hard-core, hard-head, hard-hat state of mind that shows up for work despite rain or snow or dark of night and slugs it out day after day.

 1. To the gods the supreme sin is not rape or murder, but pride.
 To think of yourself as a mercenary, a gun for hire, implants the proper humility.
 It purges pride and preciousness.
-That's how 梁家辉 approach different roles he played.
+[That's how Tony Leung approach different roles he played]

 1. Resistance loves pride and preciousness.

 1. Technically, the professional takes money.
 Technically, the pro plays for pay.
 But in the end, he does it for love.